Search Menu

 Can Dogs Eat Tofu?

-Dr. Jerry Klein, Chief Veterinary Officer for the AKC, advises that “tofu can be given in small or moderate amounts as an occasional snack.”
-Tofu is a heart-healthy food that can support kidney function and heart health.
-It also contains isoflavones, which can help to lower cholesterol.
+Dr. Jerry Klein, Chief Veterinarian for the AKC, advises that tofu can be given in small or moderate amounts as an occasional snack.
+It’s a heart-healthy food that can support kidney function and heart health.
+Tofu also contains isoflavones, which can help to lower cholesterol.

 How to Feed Tofu to Your Dog